Grden-Gnome/RAAFv-SOPS/src/aerodromes/YWLM.md

         - RNP X 30 (For Civil use only)
         - RNP W 30 (For Civil use only)
         - NDB RWY 30

+For additional information refer to the Williamtown AD2 Sup found in the [RAAF AIP](https://ais-af.airforce.gov.au/australian-aip)